Plimoth Grist Mill

 Plimoth Grist Mill information

-Visit on Wednesday or Saturday afternoon to see the waterwheel at work, hear the crackling of corn and smell the cornmeal as it is produced.
+A few days a week, you can see the waterwheel at work, hear the crackling of corn and smell the cornmeal as it is produced.
 On other days, tours demonstrate the process of grinding whole corn into cornmeal and discuss the ecology of the area.